manifest_version field

 shared_content field

 The shared_content field (list, required) defines a list of databases declaratively shared by the app.
 Each database includes a list of named schemas.
-Each schema can include a list of named tables and a list of views.
+Each schema can include a list of named entities grouped by type.

 shared_content.databases.{named database} field